 If you file a Self Assessment tax return, you’ll also be required to make 2 payments to HMRC in January and July.
 These are known as payments on account and are basically advance payments to cover the tax payable for the upcoming year.

 Each payment is based on 50% of the previous years tax bill.

 So, if your total tax bill was £4,000 this means you’d pay £2,000 in January and again in July.

-As this is based on the previous year, it’s worth mentioning if you expect profits and tax to fall this year due to Covid-19.
+As this is based on the previous year, it’s worth mentioning if you expect profits and tax to fall in the UK tax year 2020/21 due to Covid-19.
 You can contact HMRC to get these payments reduced.

 5 October 2020